 Add to Baby Registry

-Readers: Please note that the memoir, The Trilogy, contains all three of the author's memoirs: Overlay, City of Angeles and Big as All Hell and Half of Texas.
+Readers: Please note that the memoir, The Trilogy, contains the first three of the author's memoirs: Overlay, City of Angeles and Big as All Hell and Half of Texas.

-Readers will notice that the author's children are not mentioned in this third and final autobiographical study of a ravaging war against depression.
-This omission is done on purpose, and is no accident.
-The author has elected to protect the privacy of her children.
+Readers will notice that the author's children are not mentioned in this memoir.
+This omission is done on purpose, as the author has elected to protect the privacy of her children.
 Ideally, this read should be undertaken as a journey to understand the struggle and conquering of mental illness, particularly depression.
 It has not been written as a platform for readers to critique the author's choices in life.